 Depending on which part of Tennessee you live in, there may be poker options in neighboring states.

 Mississippi, Missouri and (to a lesser extent) Arkansas also have live poker action.
+Tunica is a very popular spot for poker action, with several notable poker tournaments visiting the town over the course of the year.

 Wrapping up: Is there hope for the poker laws in Tennessee to change?